 -mechanics for the sake of mechanics (Eminent Domain, City of Iron)

 I'm 34.
 I used to love playing Heroquest with my brother back when I was about 10-14.
 When I was 13 or 14 I got introduced to Magic: The Gathering and played that off and on till 2014.
 I also got into a couple other CCGs around that time.
 I'd played a few semi-real boardgames back around then too like Axis & Allies and Shogun, but it wasn't until college that I was introduced to Settlers of Catan.

 I didn't really get much else into boardgames until Christmas '04 when I decided to get War of the Ring for my brother on a whim.
 After I bought it for him, I went online to see what I could find out about it, and the first site I found was BGG.
 Since then, I haven't bought a single game without consulting BGG.

 My favorite type of game is amerithrash, though I'm really getting back into euros pretty heavily.
 I also like some wargames (as long as they don't contain rules listed like 6.2.1)There really isn't any type of game that I don't enjoy and I'll try pretty much anything.

-My personal Top 10 are the games that I'm most "in the mood for"(which takes into account expansions, so I won't list them separately on my Top 10), and my Hot 10 are the games (or expansions) that I've never played that I most want to try.
+My Top 10 are my favorite games of all time, and my Hot 10 are the games (or expansions) that I've never played that I most want to try.